The Day Jimi Hendrix Died

 In 1966, Animals bassist Chas Chandler caught a Hendrix performance in New York City and convinced him to head over the England.
 In relatively short order, the guitarist recorded a version of the folk classic "Hey Joe," and history was made.
 However, after three incredible years and three amazing albums, the Jimi Hendrix Experience started to fall apart as Hendrix wanted to expand his musical horizons with other groups.

 Alas, those options were never fully explored.
-Early on the morning of September 18, 1970, his lifeless body was found by his girlfriend.
-His death was said to have been caused by taking too many sleeping pills, which caused him to choke on his own vomit and suffocate to death.
+Early on the morning of Sept.
+18, 1970, his lifeless body was found by his girlfriend.
+Hendrix's death was said to have been caused by taking too many sleeping pills, which caused him to choke on his own vomit and suffocate to death.
 It was a tragic and sad ending to such an incredible musical force, and Hendrix became one of an uncommonly high number of rock legends to die at the young age of 27.

 When it comes to guitarists, there was no one like Hendrix before, and certainly only imitators since.
 Whether his style is your cup of tea or not, there is no denying his innovations and prowess on the guitar.
-Time has done nothing to diminish his legacy; in fact, his influence has only grown over the years.
+Time has done nothing to diminish his legacy.
+In fact, his influence has only grown over the years.
 All these years later and we still can't help but feel cheated out of what could have been.